Superior Court's History

 |Historic New Castle County Courthouse

-The red sash worn by High Courts of that time is worn today by the judges
+The red sash worn by High Courts of that time has been worn in the 21st century by the judges

 on ceremonial occasions.
 The law courts, which represent today's Superior

 Court jurisdiction, go back as far as 1831.